-Dr Fiona Macaulay’s research interests focus on politics and society in Latin America, especially Brazil, and on gender and security issues.
+Professor Macaulay’s research interests focus on politics and society in Latin America, especially Brazil.

 She has published widely on gender policies (violence against women, political representation, public policy processes), political parties (especially the Workers' Party in Brazil) and informal political processes, human rights, and reform issues in the criminal justice system, in particular police reform and prison reform.

-She previously worked for Amnesty International as their Brazil researcher, and now works closely with the Brazilian Forum on Public Security.
-For the latter she has just written a guide for Brazilian police on how to train their officers around gender-based violence.
+She previously worked for Amnesty International as their Brazil researcher, and worked with the Brazilian Forum on Public Security to produce a guide for Brazilian police on gender-based violence.